 Bridgewater State University – Guest Lecturer – undergraduate level facilitation.
 Lecture performance of excerpts from Almazan’s Latin is America Play Cycle- CAFÉ, La Paloma Prisoner and La Negra at Bridgewater State University addressing the topics of race, gender, sexuality, globalization and indigenous rights.
 Facilitated workshops with Latin American studies and theatre students on creating work from personal and political narratives, including social inequality.
 Funded by Diversity Grant with the Latin American & Caribbean studies, Women’s and Gender Study, Theatre and Social Justice Departments.

 Brooklyn Academy of Music (BAM) – BAM Education connects learning with creativity, engaging imagination by encouraging self-expression through in- and after-school programs for students and teachers; school-break workshops; and offerings for audiences of all ages.
-Facilitation for pre-screenings of social justice themed documentaries.
+Facilitation for pre-screenings of major films screening at BAM, including social justice themed documentaries.

 Manhattan Theatre Club – Guest artist for playwriting facilitation and performance in plays written by NYC Public School Students, final performance of selected plays at City Stage off Broadway.
 Assistant to writing/performance workshops of plays written by male students at Rikers Island Prison.
 Co facilitated parent/child workshop for MTC’s The Columnist and The Assembled Parties.